nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

 -----------------------------------

-JavaScript is a dynamically typed language and as such needs some kind of "value" data structure, which stores the current type and the value in that type.
+JavaScript is a dynamically typed language and as such needs some kind of "value" data structure, which stores the current type and a value of that type.
 The trivial approach to this problem is to use a tagged union.
 This could look roughly like this:

 {% highlight cpp %}